Cerveteri: Site

-Pyrgi was also known for its sanctuary of monumental temples from 510 BC, built by the king of Caere and dedicated to the goddesses Leucothea and Ilithyia, of which several sculptures are exhibited at the Villa Giulia.
+Pyrgi was also known for its sanctuary of monumental temples from 510 BC, built by the king of Caere and dedicated to the goddesses Leucothea and Ilithyia, of whom several sculptures are exhibited at the Villa Giulia.

 History

 Monuments

 Little is known of the ancient city, although six temples are known from various sources.
 Two of them have been excavated, one of Hera, the other in the north of the city.
 Parts of the city walls are still visible today and excavations opened up a theatre.
-Three necropolis were found.
-The contents of the tombs were excavated, often chaotically and illegally; over the last few centuries, they have yielded rich and exquisite objects, including ceramics and jewellery which today grace many of the world's museums.
+Three necropoleis were found.
+The contents of the tombs were excavated, often chaotically and illegally; over the last few centuries they have yielded rich and exquisite objects, including ceramics and jewellery that today grace many of the world's museums.
 One famous and important work of art is the Sarcophagus of the Spouses.

 Necropolis of the Banditaccia

-The most famous attraction of Cerveteri is the Necropoli della Banditaccia, which has been declared by UNESCO as a World Heritage Site together with the necropolis in Tarquinia.
+The most famous attraction of Cerveteri is the Etruscan Necropoli della Banditaccia, which has been declared by UNESCO as a World Heritage Site together with the necropolis in Tarquinia.
 It covers an area of 400 ha, of which 10 ha can be visited, encompassing a total of about 1,000 tombs often housed in characteristic mounds.
 It is the largest ancient necropolis in the Mediterranean area.
 The name Banditaccia comes from the leasing (bando) of areas of land to the Cerveteri population by the local landowners.

 The tombs date from the 9th century BC (Villanovan culture) to the later Etruscan period (third century BC).
-The earliest tombs are in the shape of a pit, in which the ashes of the dead were housed; also, simple potholes are present.
+The earliest tombs are in the shape of a pit, in which the ashes of the dead were housed; simple potholes are also present.